Shulinagarwal/mnit/README.md

 - **React Router**: A library for handling routing in React applications.
 - **Expo Google Fonts**: A library for using Google Fonts with Expo.
 - **Autoprefixer**: A tool to automatically add vendor prefixes to CSS.
+- **Python**: For backend processing, generating fake freelancer data, and applying AI/ML clustering.
+- **pandas**: For data manipulation and creating data frames.
+- **scikit-learn**: For machine learning models like KMeans clustering and data scaling.
+- **faker**: For generating fake freelancer data.
+- **StandardScaler**: For normalizing data before applying machine learning techniques.

+---

+## AI/ML and Toolkit Used

+### AI/ML Techniques:
+- **KMeans Clustering**: Used to categorize freelancers into clusters based on their skills, performance, and experience.
+The best teams are selected by considering both the role and cluster characteristics.
+- **Data Preprocessing**: Features like skill proficiency, performance score, and hourly rate are standardized using `StandardScaler` to improve clustering accuracy.
+- **Team Selection Algorithm**: Based on the budget, role requirements, and project duration, the algorithm recommends the best freelancers for the team.

+### Toolkit Used:
+- **Python Libraries**:
+  - `pandas`: For handling data and creating data frames
+  - `faker`: For generating fake freelancer data
+  - `scikit-learn`: For machine learning models like KMeans clustering and data scaling
+  - `StandardScaler`: For normalizing data before applying machine learning techniques

+---

 ## Folder Structure